ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Design Overview

 The \textit{mask} and \textit{unmask} layers in step (1) and step (4), respectively, are introduced to prevent the adversary from observing the original input and output of the outsourced linear layers.
-We discuss how these layers are implemented in Section~\ref{sec:mask}.
-Step (3) and step (4) show the high level ideas of how ShadowNet works on a convolutional layer.
+Note that we embed the inputs in a field $\F$ via quantization before applying the mask layer.
+Additionally, all the weights of the convolutional layers are also quantized accordingly.
+The unmasked output is de-quantized before being forwarded to the non-linear layers (for example, the activation layer).
+We discuss how these layers are implemented in Sec.~\ref{sec:mask}.
 Note that the \textit{conv'} layer has 76 kernels instead of 64 kernels.
 This is due to the \textit{obfuscation ratio}, a tunable parameter in ShadowNet.
-In Section~\ref{sec:scheme_opt}, we will explain the rationale behind the choice of this number and how to generate the weights for \textit{conv'} layer and \textit{linear transform} layer.
-We will also discuss how ShadowNet transforms the other type of linear layers, namely, pointwise convolutional, depthwise convolutional and dense/fully connected layers.
+In Sec.~\ref{sec:scheme_opt}, we explain the rationale behind the choice of this number and how to generate the weights for \textit{conv'} layer and \textit{linear transform} layer.

-In summary, ShadowNet offers a novel model inference system that protects the model weights with a TEE while leveraging the untrusted hardware for acceleration.
-ShadowNet achieves its goal by transforming the heavy linear layers' weights and masking their input before outsourcing them to the untrusted world and restoring the results inside the TEE.
-The nonlinear layers are also kept secure inside the TEE.
+\point{Discussion} In summary, ShadowNet offers a novel model inference system that protects the model weights with a TEE while leveraging the untrusted hardware for acceleration.
+ShadowNet achieves its goal by transforming the computationally heavy linear layers' weights and masking their input before outsourcing them to the untrusted world and restoring the results inside the TEE.
+All the non-linear layers are kept secure inside the TEE.
+With this design, \squishlist \item ShadowNet's security is rooted in the TEE, meeting the first design goal. \item ShadowNet does not introduce any heavy cryptographic operations and our evaluation shows that ShadowNet is efficient -- this meets our second design goal. \item ShadowNet is still able to use the accelerators which meets the third design goal. \squishend ShadowNet solves the technical challenges (Sec. \ref{sec:challenges}) of mobile TEEs by maintaining low memory usage and a small TCB which is detailed in Sec. \ref{sec:scheme} and Sec. \ref{sec:implementation}.